The Geometry of Statistical Data and Information: A Large Deviation Perspective: Methods and Results

 Consider the finite state space $\mathcal{S} = \{1, 2, \ldots, n\}$, and conduct an experiment where we sample from this set $N$ times with replacement.
 Even with the assumption of identical trials, one can define numerous measures on the discrete sigma-algebra generated by $\Omega=\mathcal{S}^N$, namely $2^{\Omega}=2^{\mathcal{S}^N}$.
 For example, assuming independent samples and Markovian dependencies give different probability measures.
 Moreover, in our scenario, we focus on a fixed number $N$ of samples and take $N \rightarrow \infty$.
 For infinite sequences, the larger space of outcomes, $\Omega$, consists of all functions from $\mathbb{Z}_{>0}$ to $\Omega$, which is an uncountably infinite set.
 In this case, we can define numerous measures on the sigma-algebra generated by the larger $\Omega$ space.

-Therefore, the assumptions on the nature of repeated samples are more fundamental than the assumptions on the probability.
+Therefore, the assumption that the nature of repeated samples is identical is more fundamental than the assumptions about probability.
 In the present work, we first restrict our discussion exclusively to independent samples in a sequence so, to define our measure, we only need to know probabilities $\vp = (p_1,\ldots,p_n)$ we assign for each state.
 Then, in Sec. \ref{sec:3_markov}, we assume a stationary Markov process for which one needs to know the transition probabilities; there is a conditional i.i.d. within this type of data.

 This approach parallels the experimental setup in quantum mechanics, where researchers often examine measurements across multiple quantum particles.
 These quantum systems may include particles that interact or do not interact.
 For example, photons do not interact with each other on their own unless we mediate the interaction \cite{Nielsen_Chuang_2010}.
 Double-slit and polarization experiments with monochromatic light waves are examples where experimenters make many measurements of several non-interacting photons.
 Analyzing multiple non-interacting, identical quantum particles is similar to i.i.d. samples in probability theory \cite{baym1969}.